KaterinaN86/cypress-testing-forkify/README.md

 1. Root project directory **cypress-testing-forkify** is created.
 This test project was built by using **Visual Studio Code** IDE which also needs to be installed.
 2. Initializing **package.json** file by using the following command via **Git Bash** terminal (Terminal -> New Terminal -> Select Bash on bottom right): `npm init`.
-3. Install cypress framework using this command: `npm install --save-dev cypress@12.6.0`.
+3. Install cypress framework using this command: `npm install --save-dev cypress@12.13.0`.
 This will add **node_modules** directory in the project root directory.
 When copying this project this directory doesn't have to be transferred together with project content because it can easily be added in the same manner as described above.

-    -   **Note:** Installed version matches one used in Udemy tutorial [https://www.udemy.com/course/cypress-io-master-class](https://www.udemy.com/course/cypress-io-master-class).
+    -   **Note:** Install latest version, it doesn't match the one in [https://www.udemy.com/course/cypress-io-master-class](https://www.udemy.com/course/cypress-io-master-class) but course is still easy to follow.

 4. Running **Cypress App**: `./node_modules/.bin/cypress open`.
 This will start cypress-automation-framework (master) page where we can select E2E tests from available two options.
 Selecting it will add all necessary configuration files.
 We can select to start the test runner with chrome tests and then create example specs (tests).
 In our project directory, this will add the cypress directory where we can find the specs in the e2e directory.
 Following Version 10, Cypress test runner is called the **Cypress App**.
 Cypress app provides easy way to execute tests, each file displayed on the app’s UI is a test, and can be run in the Cypress App by simply clicking on it.